pratheepchowdhary/pratheepchowdhary/README.md

 Passionate programmer with 5 + years experience in Android Development. who is not afraid of a challenge.
 I push myself to achieve my goals and I love to strive towards perfection.
 The only thing I want to focus on is how I can make the best out of the situation, and how I can make it shine.

-Skills: Android / iOS  / Java /Kotlin / Swift / Python / MYSQL
+Skills: Android / iOS  / Nodejs / Java /Kotlin / Swift / Python / MYSQL / Java Script

 - 🔭 I’m currently working on Android HMI